mohmiim/MLIntroduction/session-7/README.md

 _________________________________________________________________
 ~~~~

-Note that the output of the generator model is (28,28,1) which matches the inout of the discriminator model
+Note that the output of the generator model is (28,28,1) which matches the input of the discriminator model

-We have now our Discriminator model, and our Generator model, lets create the GAN model that we will use to train the generator
+We have now our Discriminator model and our Generator model.
+Let's create the GAN model that we will use to train the generator

 ~~~~{.python}
 def create_gan(generator, discriminator):